Skip to main content

 The architecture

 The bridge agent runs inside your private network and opens an outbound WebSocket connection (WSS) to the Connic relay.
-No inbound ports.
-No firewall changes.
-No public IPs for your private services.
+Your private services need no inbound ports, firewall changes, or public IPs.

 Connic Cloud